 Online atlas Schlesien im Spiegel der Geschichte ("Silesia in the mirror of history") Silesia: a varied landscape and a heterogeneous society with a rich culture and history.
 HAUS SCHLESIEN's interactive online portal "Schlesien im Spiegel der Geschichte" ("Silesia in the Mirror of History") invites you on a rich journey of discovery.
 Here you can follow traces of Silesian culture,...

-Schlesische Grabkunst ("Funerary Art") A HAUS SCHLESIEN exhibition in the baroque monastery complex in Leubus, Lower Silesia, is dedicated to special places of remembrance.
+Permanent exhibition Schlesische Grabkunst ("Funerary Art") A HAUS SCHLESIEN exhibition in the baroque monastery complex in Leubus, Lower Silesia, is dedicated to special places of remembrance.
 It presents a selection of important churches and their funerary monuments in Silesia and aims to encourage visitors to make their own excursions to these special...

 Workshop Silesia-Colloquium The "Silesia Colloquium" is an annual conference for young scholars researching topics related to Silesia.
 The colloquium is organized by the Cultural Department for Silesia at the Silesian Museum in Görlitz and the Upper Silesian Museum in Ratingen in cooperation with the Documentation Center HAUS...

-Background article Still a Child or Already an Adult?
+Background Article Still a Child or Already an Adult?
 For children and adolescents, growing up during a time of armed conflict often means a loss of innocence and facing difficulties on various levels.
 The role of young Polish people in Upper Silesia changed significantly during the Second World War and often involved abstaining from education and becoming breadwinners for their families.

-The Cross in the Shadow of Totalitarianism National Socialism and Stalinism claimed the lives of millions of people, among them, members of religious communities.
+Travelling exhibition The Cross in the Shadow of Totalitarianism National Socialism and Stalinism claimed the lives of millions of people, among them, members of religious communities.
 In Upper Silesia, Catholic priests and other members of religious institutions, both female and male, were sent to internment camps and murdered.